maxim111333/incubator-aurora/docs/thrift-deprecation.md

 existing data to ensure both fields are populated eagerly on startup See [StorageBackfill.java](../src/main/java/org/apache/aurora/scheduler/storage/StorageBackfill.java)
 * Add a deprecation jira ticket into the vCurrent+1 release candidate
-* Add a TODO next to the deprecated field with that jira ticket
+* Add a TODO for the deprecated field mentioning the jira ticket

-### vCurrent+1:
+### vCurrent+1
 Finalize the change by removing the deprecated fields from the thrift schema.
 * Drop any dual read/write routines added in the previous version
-* Remove the deprecated thrift field.
+* Remove the deprecated thrift field

 ## Testing
 It's always advisable to test your changes in the local vagrant environment to build more